Mabast1/Useful-PHP-JS-Snippets/README.md

 # Useful-PHP-Snippets
-Some of my userful PHP snippets for WordPress
+Some of my userful PHP & JS snippets for WordPress